 Let’s begin with some simple definitions.
 Rewards: They are given for successfully and properly carrying out assigned work.
 Awards: Although not mentioned in the Bible, I am giving their definition here because they are “related” to awards; they are given for going “above and beyond” completing assigned work.
 Prizes: They are given out based upon one’s attitudes, character, and nature while carrying out assigned work; example: “She received a prize for always being cheerful around her fellow workers.”

 Now let’s begin to look at rewards for doing our assigned work and service for God.
 First, I want to point out that we really cannot work for God or serve Him.
 All we can do is invite Jesus into our lives and then let Him do his own work in us, through us, as us, and with us as we spend our lifetimes following Him.
 Similarly, we cannot live a Christian life!
 Only Jesus can live a Christian life.
 All we can do is cooperate with Jesus in letting Him live his own life in us, through us, as us, and with us.
-Many years ago, I gave up attempting to live a Christian life as being absolutely futile.
+Many years ago, I gave up attempting to live a Christian life as being an absolutely futile endeavor.
 I simply let Jesus live his own Life in his “Bill Boylan skin.”

 Nevertheless, the Bible clearly teaches Jesus does dispense rewards, awards, and prizes—and crowns!—for serving Him and working in cooperation with Him through the inner power of his Holy Spirit; Holy Spirit is Jesus in his “unbodied other form” living inside those who believe in Jesus and have an ongoing relationship with Him.